Entheogens use in pre-hispanic Mexico

 Known as “brick weed” because of its appearance when it entered the US in the 1970s and 80s, Mexican cannabis was highly coveted by consumers in the US and even in Europe due to its potent effect.

-Mexican brick weed had the fame of hitting right away, you would feel a strong physical sensation that would leave your face and eyes melting and an intense cerebral rush that would leave you jumping from thought to thought, and even though it was used as a recreational strain, Mexican Sativas were also used by medicinal consumers thanks to the mentally stimulating and mood-elevating effect which was used to combat depression and other disorders.
+Mexican Sativas were also used by medicinal consumers thanks to the mentally stimulating and mood-elevating effect which was used to combat depression and other disorders.

 True Mexican Sativas

-In their fresh form, Mexican landraces were typically elongated with bright green leaves, bright orange hairs, and sometimes presented blue or purple hues due to the cold nighttime in some regions of Mexico.
+In their fresh form, Mexican landraces were typically elongated with bright green leaves, and bright orange hairs, and sometimes presented blue or purple hues due to the cold nighttime in some regions of Mexico.

-True Mexican Sativas mature quickly when compared to Thai and Colombian landraces, Mexican landraces grow tall with thin branching and bright-green leaves, these Sativa-dominant strains were approximately 70/30 Sativa with 12-18% THC and a very intense citric flavor which consisted of a lemony inhale with an earthy exhale, being able to produce up to 1000g per plant outdoors.
+These Sativa-dominant strains were approximately 70/30 Sativa with 12-18% THC and a very intense citric flavor which consisted of a lemony inhale with an earthy exhale, being able to produce up to 1000g per plant outdoors.

 Mexican Landraces

-Mexican landraces were named after the place they grew in, even though there are several popular Mexican landraces such as Oaxacan and Sinoalan, one of the most known Mexican landraces originates from the Southwest mountains of Mexico and was named after the nearest city: Acapulco.
-Acapulco Gold produces buds with a very distinct brownish-gold color which resembled a gold nugget, this potent Sativa has been extremely popular since the 60s.
+There are several popular Mexican landraces such as Oaxacan and Sinoalan.
+One of the most known Mexican landraces originates from the Southwest mountains of Mexico and was named after the nearest city: Acapulco.

 Mexican Genetics Nowadays

-Even though there’s no major difference in the growing process of autos and photos (other than the time it takes them from seed to harvest) or in process of how to harvest autoflowers, it’s extremely rare and hard to find a true pure Mexican Sativa like the ones you could find in the 80s, so it’s essential you buy seeds from a reputable seed bank.
+Even though there’s no major difference in the growing process of autos and photos (other than the time it takes them from seed to harvest) or in the process of how to harvest auto-flowers, it’s extremely rare and hard to find a true pure Mexican Sativa like the ones you could find in the 80s, so it’s essential you buy seeds from a reputable seed bank.

 Let us know if this article was useful for you